robert/robert.github.com/_posts/2016-10-17-a-tale-of-love-betrayal-social-engineering-and-whatsapp.md

 You can see the individual, beautiful bits and bytes flying through the air.
 You can almost reach out and touch them.

 Steve’s messages appear on your screen.
-You let out another bloodcurdling victory yodel that you try and disguise as a violent cough, with partial success.
+You let out another bloodcurdling victory screech that you try and disguise as a violent cough, with partial success.

 ## Act 5: Aftermath